 New Zealand Dollar (NZD) is the currency.
-Carry sufficient cash as card facilities are limited.
+Carry sufficient cash as card there are not many facilities.

 One main ATM located in Alofi at the Bank of South Pacific (BSP).
 Debit and credit card use works at major hotels.

 Budget for local market purchases.
-Self-catering cuts food costs significantly.
+Self-catering cuts cost of food significantly.
 Capital One Travel credit cards offer travel rewards.

 Learn "Fakaalofa lahi atu" (hello).
 It shows respect.